dotbenz/TaskManagementAPI/README.md

 4. **Configure ASGI**: Configure ASGI application in `task_manager/asgi.py`.
 5. **Connect Frontend**: Connect the frontend to the WebSocket server to receive real-time updates.

-## Additional Notes

-- Ensure proper error handling and validation for all endpoints.
-- Implement proper authentication and authorization mechanisms to secure the endpoints.
-- Document any additional configuration or setup steps required for deployment.
-- Provide clear and concise documentation comments within the codebase to aid developers in understanding the implementation details.

 By following these guidelines, future developers can easily understand and work with the codebase to maintain and extend the task management system.